Emanon42/ct-19-20/desc/part4/README.md

 ## 3. Implement a Simple Dead Code Elimination Pass

 Add a new method to your instruction counting pass to eliminate dead code.
-In the C program below, 'd' is dead because it is not used after it's assignment in the program.
-The assignment to 'c' is dead because it's only use is in the assignment to 'd' which is dead.
+In the C program below, `d` is dead because it is not used after it's assignment in the program.
+The assignment to `c` is dead because it's only use is in the assignment to `d` which is dead.

 ```
 int foo() {